Albert166/finalproject/README.md

 4. [Ansible full package](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)

 * Installation
+1. Clone the repository
-1. First you will need to configure `/terraform/backend.tf` file to change values.
+2. First you will need to configure `/terraform/backend.tf` file to change values.
-2. You can change your region and instance type which will run the app in `/terraform/variables.tf`
+3. You can change your region and instance type which will run the app in `/terraform/variables.tf`
-3. Then in the folder `/terraform` run `terraform init` then `terraform apply --auto-approve`
+4. Then in the folder `/terraform` run `terraform init` then `terraform apply --auto-approve`
-4. Then change `./aws_ec2.yaml` region to which you changed `/terrform/variables.tf` file.
+5. Then change `./aws_ec2.yaml` region to which you changed `/terrform/variables.tf` file.
-5. After terraform is done run `ansible-playbook -i aws_ec2.yaml playbook.yaml --private-key private_key.pem -u ubuntu` Replace `private_key.pem` with your key which you can create in Amazon cli by running this command `aws ec2 create-key-pair \
+6. After terraform is done run `ansible-playbook -i aws_ec2.yaml playbook.yaml --private-key private_key.pem -u ubuntu` Replace `private_key.pem` with your key which you can create in Amazon cli by running this command `aws ec2 create-key-pair \
     --key-name my-key-pair \
     --key-type rsa \
     --key-format pem \
     --query "KeyMaterial" \
     --output text > my-key-pair.pem`.
 Your private key wil be `my-key-pair.pem' in this example.
-6. Find your instance dns name by running `ansible-inventory -i aws_ec2.yaml --list | grep public_dns_name | head -1`
+7. Find your instance dns name by running `ansible-inventory -i aws_ec2.yaml --list | grep public_dns_name | head -1`
-7. Then copy it to your browser and connect to the app.
+8. Then copy it to your browser and connect to the app.